insarlab/PySolid/README.md

 ## PySolid

 The Python based solid Earth tides (PySolid) is a thin Python wrapper of the [`solid.for`](http://geodesyworld.github.io/SOFTS/solid.htm) program (by Dennis Milbert based on [_dehanttideinelMJD.f_](https://iers-conventions.obspm.fr/content/chapter7/software/dehanttideinel/) from V. Dehant, S. Mathews, J. Gipson and C. Bruyninx) to calculate [solid Earth tides](https://en.wikipedia.org/wiki/Earth_tide) in east/north/up direction (section 7.1.1 in the [2010 IERS Conventions](https://www.iers.org/IERS/EN/Publications/TechnicalNotes/tn36.html)).
-Solid Earth tides introduces very long spatial wavelength range components in SAR/InSAR observations, as shown in the Sentinel-1 data with regular acquisitions and large swaths (Fattahi et al., 2020).
+Solid Earth tides introduces very long spatial wavelength components in SAR/InSAR observations, as shown in the Sentinel-1 data with regular acquisitions and large swaths (Yunjun et al., 2022).

 This is research code provided to you "as is" with NO WARRANTIES OF CORRECTNESS.
 Use at your own risk.